 - Preferred payment methods of your customers.

-2. Research and Choose a Provider
+2. Research and Choose a Payment Services Integration Tool

 Evaluate the most suitable integrated payment gateways based on your business requirements, and pay close attention to pricing and fees, available payment methods, a list of supported features, as well an industry reputation.